axil/bokeh-resources/README.md

 Bokeh (https://bokeh.org/) Python plotting library has two main modes for serving static content: CDN and inline.

-   - 'CDN' mode needs internet connection every time you open the notebook
+   - 'cdn' (=content distribution network) mode needs internet connection every time you open the notebook

    - 'inline' mode increases size of ipynb files by 6Mb

-This extension allows to serve bokeh files locally thus keeping the size of ipynb files small and not require internet connection.
+`bokeh-resources` is a jupyter extension that makes jupyter serve bokeh files locally.
+It keeps the size of ipynb files small and works offline as well.

 ## Installation: